How to Become a Nurse Midwife in Colorado: Complete Guide

 Factors influencing salary variations include:

-• Geographic location (urban vs. rural)
+• Geographic location (urban centers vs. rural counties with provider shortages)

 • Years of experience and additional certifications